wangxiao5791509/Pedestrian-Attribute-Recognition-Paper-List/README.md

 ![Illustration of PAR](https://github.com/wangxiao5791509/Pedestrian-Attribute-Recognition-Paper-List/blob/master/PETA_rap_results.jpg)
-Performance comparison on the PETA and RAP dataset from 2014 to 2020.
+Performance comparison on the PETA and RAP datasets from 2014 to 2020.
 We can find that the baseline method CNN-SVM is outperformed by recent deep learning based PAR approaches significantly on both large scale benchmark datasets.
-Interestingly, we can also find that the accuracy of current deep learning based methods are comparable, and there are no significant improvement of current methods (in 2020) compared with deep PAR algorithms proposed in several years ago.
+Interestingly, we can also find that the accuracy of current deep learning based methods is comparable, and there is no significant improvements of current methods (in 2020) compared with deep PAR algorithms proposed several years ago.
 So, what's next if the deep learning based PAR algorithms achieve its bottleneck?

 ## Update Log：

+#### :fire: [Sep-14-2023] Pedestrian Attribute Recognition and Person Retrieval Challenge at WACV-2024 [[Homepage](https://chalearnlap.cvc.uab.cat/challenge/57/description/)]

 #### :fire: [July-03-2023] PAR on Paper with Code: [[Link](https://paperswithcode.com/task/pedestrian-attribute-recognition)]